The Best of CES 2019: Our favourite tech from this year's show

 Ring Door View Cam

 If you thought that there was little innovation left in the smart doorbell market, you haven’t seen the Ring Door View Cam – the smartest peephole you’ll see.
 Replacing an existing peephole, this is the easiest smart doorbell to install ever.
-And, as it needs no drilling or screws, it’s ideal for renters or for use in apartments.
+And, since there’s no need for any drilling or screws, it’s ideal for renters or for use in apartments.

-The Ring Door View Cam has an extra trick: an impact sensor that can pick up when someone knocks rather than pushes the button on the front.
+The Ring Door View Cam has an extra trick up its sleeves: an impact sensor that can pick up when someone knocks rather than pushes the button on the front.
 If nothing else it should put an end to those sneaky couriers that quietly knock then run away.

 Samsung MicroLED modular TV

-Adding panels is super easy, with the base units bolting together with a magnetically-attached display going on top.
-Displays can be built to practically any shape and aspect ratio, giving a way to show art as well as the latest films.
+Adding panels is super-easy, with the base units bolting together and a magnetically attached display going on top.
+Displays can be built to practically any shape and aspect ratio, providing a way to display art as well as the latest films.

 Technics SL-1210MK7